mainnika/ghost-helm/README.md

 | `networkPolicy.ingressRules.accessOnlyFrom.podSelector`       | Pods selector label that is allowed to access Ghost.
 This label will be used to identified the allowed pod(s).            | `{}`    |
 | `networkPolicy.ingressRules.customRules`                      | Custom network policy ingress rule                                                                                        | `{}`    |

-The above parameters map to the env variables defined in [bitnami/ghost](https://github.com/bitnami/bitnami-docker-ghost).
-For more information please refer to the [bitnami/ghost](https://github.com/bitnami/bitnami-docker-ghost) image documentation.

 > **Note**:
 >